strutcode/portfolio-2024/README.md

 Similarly, Prettier provides pretty good formatting with just enough available configuration for smaller code bases.

+**WebGL/TWGL**
+WebGL is fun and makes for visually interesting effects, and TWGL is the fastest, lightest weight library for taking full advantage of the raw power of WebGL.
+Libraries like Three.js or the very excellent Babylon.js provide powerful higher level APIs but with a fairly massive footprint that just didn't seem necessary here.

 # Deployment Strategy

 The eagle-eyed reviewer would notice that the web server is running insecurely over http; that's because in production it will be running behind a pre-configured reverse-proxy server with authenticate certificates.